onetimesecret/site-policy/onetime-terms-of-service.md

 ### L. Disclaimer of Warranties
 **Short version:** *We provide our service as is, and we make no promises or guarantees about this service.
 Please read this section carefully; you should understand what to expect.*

-onetimesecret.com provides the Website and the Service “as is” and “as available,” without warranty of any kind.
+onetimesecret.com provides the Website and the Service "as is" and "as available," without warranty of any kind.
 Without limiting this, we expressly disclaim all warranties, whether express, implied or statutory, regarding the Website and the Service including without limitation any warranty of merchantability, fitness for a particular purpose, title, security, accuracy and non-infringement.

+To protect against denial-of-service attacks and ensure service availability, we utilize CloudFlare's services for DDoS protection and content delivery.
+All traffic to onetimesecret.com and its subdomains (including eu.onetimesecret.com and us.onetimesecret.com) passes through CloudFlare's infrastructure by default.
+Users on our Global Elite plan have the option to bypass CloudFlare if requested, though this may impact service availability during attacks.

 onetimesecret.com does not warrant that the Service will meet your requirements; that the Service will be uninterrupted, timely, secure, or error-free; that the information provided through the Service is accurate, reliable or correct; that any defects or errors will be corrected; that the Service will be available at any particular time or location; or that the Service is free of viruses or other harmful components.
 You assume full responsibility and risk of loss resulting from your downloading and/or use of files, information, content or other material obtained from the Service.